 VAKEN is working on a process that enables training and assessment of soft skills in real-life context with guidance from coaches and in collaboration with companies.

-When the process is ready and has undergone initial tests it will be publicly available for everyone to use.
+The process is ready and has undergone initial tests, and is now publicly available for everyone to use.

 Creativity is closely related to skills or traits like curiosity, being brave, intuition, innovativeness, inquiry and openness.
 Creativity can result in innovations if the ideas the ideas can be, in the process, transformed to concrete and solutions that solve problems in the real world.
 Creativity is a highly important skill in life helping to turn new and imaginative ideas into reality.

 Critical thinking is a questioning, challenging approach to knowledge and perceived wisdom and it is the ability to comprehend, analyse and evaluate various information gathered from, or generated by, observation, experience, reflection, reasoning, or communication, as a guide to belief and action and helps to draw make conclusions.
 It is said, that critical thinkers make the best choices.